ukupat/trolol/README.md

   Commands:

     command-not-found|cmd <command>      Overwrite command with a fake alias

-    friday [options]                     Open "Friday by Rebecca Black" in a browser steve [options]                      Open "Developers by Steve Balmer" in a browser
+    friday [options]                     Open "Friday by Rebecca Black" in a browser saturday [options]                     Open "Saturday by Rebecca Black" in a browser steve [options]                      Open "Developers by Steve Balmer" in a browser steve [options]                      Open "Developers by Steve Balmer" in a browser

     volume-level|vol [options] <length>  Change volume level randomly in period of time (length in seconds) brightness [options] <length>        Change brightness randomly in period of time (length in seconds) screensaver [options] <times>        Start the screensaver with a random interval of 5 to 30 seconds

     move-mouse|mouse [options] <length>  Move mouse slowly and randomly across the screen disable-mouse [options] <length>     Disable mouse cursor for some time (length in seconds)

     beep [options] <times>               Beeep beeeeep, annoying little sh*t eject [options] <times>              Eject media from drive after every 15 seconds n time

     say [options] <message>              [MAC ONLY] Scare the sh*t out of your dude with a speaking computer photo-booth [options] <times>        [MAC ONLY] Open up Photo booth n times spotify [options] <times>            [MAC ONLY] Switch Spotify music track back after every 15 seconds n time

     website <from> <to>                  [RUN AS ADMIN] Redirect webpage to a different site motd-dickbutt|dickbutt               [RUN AS ADMIN] Add Dickbutt ASCII art text to Terminal Message of the day